Introduction to Digital Minds

 An 8-week online course exploring the perceptions and plausibility of digital minds - and what this may mean for ethics and society.

-Could AI systems become conscious?
+Could digital systems become conscious?
 How would we know?
-And what would it mean if they did - or if millions of people believed they had?
+And what would it mean if they mattered morally - or if millions of people believed this was the case?

 Questions like these are moving from philosophy seminars to boardrooms and policy debates, making it increasingly urgent that we engage with them rigorously.

-This free, expert-validated course equips you to navigate emerging questions around digital minds and prepares you for impactful work in this field.
+This free, facilitated course equips you to navigate emerging questions around digital minds and prepares you for impactful work in this field.

 What You'll Learn